Everything you need to know about the Optavia Diet plan including foods to eat, menus, FAQs, shopping lists, and more.

 Foods to Eat on the Optavia Diet

 When starting the Optimal Weight 5&1 Plan, you will stay on this plan for around twelve weeks and you could lose up to twelve pounds.
 On this plan, you will eat one meal every two to three hours.
-Along with “fuelings”, “lean and green” meals which include five to seven ounces of lean meats or protein, three servings of non-starchy vegetables, and two servings of healthy fats.
+Along with “fuelings”, “lean and green” meals include five to seven ounces of lean meats or protein, three servings of non-starchy vegetables, and two servings of healthy fats.
 The diet encourages you to do some kind of physical activity for about thirty minutes per day.

 Here are the recommended foods you can eat on the diet.